Chapter 13:

 “What you must first understand is that what we might consider magick, is merely the utilization of ones spiritual essence, something known in these lands as mana.”

-It was not a concept entirely foreign to her; chi, prana, aether.
-The idea of a life essence was something permeating countless cultures in her world it was not surprising to find it similarly here, the only difference being in this world one could tap into it.
+It was not a concept entirely foreign to her: chi, prana, aether.
+The idea of a life essence was something permeating countless cultures in her world it was not entirely surprising to find it similarly here, the only difference seemingly being in this world one could tap into it.

-“Now the core principle you must understand is that all mana comes from the root,” Sahaela placed her hand just below her naval near her pelvis.
+“Now the core principle you must understand is that all mana comes from the root,” Sahaela placed her hand just below her naval, just above her pelvis.
 “But it is like a muscle, if it is not used it withers and eventually dies.
-As we come from a more mundane word your ‘root’ is more akin to a seed right now.”
+As we come from a more mundane word our ‘root’ is more akin to a seed right now.”

 “Oh…kay,” Midori said only vaguely understanding.
 “How do we get it to…sprout?”

-“You’re not poisoning my wife, witch!”
+“You’re not poisoning my wife, ghost witch!”
 Rune called from the front of the cart.

 “It’s not poison, Rune!”
 She furrowed her brow slightly before adding in a quieter tone, “well not all of it anyway.”